 And is why traditional treatment (treatment as usual, TAU) driven by medically-overseen and medical/insurance industry managed care is a criminal scam predicting harm to vulnerable Americans

-Those trusted professionals and authorities, consulted by popularizing writers as experts.
+Those trusted professionals and authorities, trusted, relied on, and consulted by writers as experts.

-It’s reasonable to accept that Americans, including media writers, have been trained all their lives to trust and defer to medicine and medical authorities and practitioners as credible, knowledgeable and within scope of competence for any and all public health problems.
+So, it’s reasonable to accept that Americans, including media professionals, have been trained to trust and defer to medical institutions, authorities and practitioners as credible, knowledgeable and within scope of competence for any and all public health problems.
 American brains have been hijacked by that story.

 And those obligations became pressingly, profoundly important as responsibilities over the past years and decades during which it has become clear that those medical and pubic health experts and authorities –